kelly187/space_shooter/README.md

 # space_shooter
-Simple Planet Shooter Game made with Python and Pygame
+Amazing Simple Planet Shooter Game made with Python and Pygame Feel free to modify and create derivative works